 This loan is short-term.
 You’ll be able to get the money in some cases within a week after the loan application.

-This loan may be more expensive then a regular mortgage with the interest rates, but this is due to the loan being riskier and shorter.
+Bridging loan interest rates may be more expensive than a regular mortgage, due to the loan being riskier and shorter.

-So for people who are looking to buy a new home and company directors who are in need of cash flow for their business.
-Having no access to instant money, and have the source of finances within 6-12 months, a bridging loan can be an ideal solution.
+So for people who are looking to buy a new home and company directors who are in need of quick cash flow for a short period for their business bridging loan can be an ideal solution.

 These loans can be classified into two types, one is a closed bridging loan, and another is an open bridging loan.